jdmar3/jdmar3.github.io/cv/index.md

 # Current

-PhD student in the School of Information and Library Science at the University of North Carolina at Chapel Hill.
+PhD candidate in the School of Information and Library Science at the University of North Carolina at Chapel Hill.

 # Education